rhizoome/git-darcs/README.md

 duplicated on disk.

 The tool is intentionally very minimal, it is for devs.
 They can read tracebacks or change the code to fit better.
-To create git patches from my working- repositories I use `darcs rebase suspend` and `git commit -a -v`.
+To create git patches from my working-repositories I use `darcs rebase suspend` and `git commit -a -v`.

 For darcs beginners
 -------------------